AliceO2Group/analysis-framework/hyperloop.md

 ## Adding and configuring a wagon to an analysis
 #### 1. Adding a new wagon:
-Inside of the _Analysis_ you want to add the wagon to, click on `✚ Add new wagon`.
+Using the _My Analyses_ page, inside of the _Analysis_ you want to add the wagon to, click on `✚ Add new wagon`.

 <div align="center">
 <img src="images/newwagon.png" width="50%">